Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Monte Carlo Studies

 The purely quadratic BSM contribution enhances deviations at high energy.
 Figures~\ref{fig:sdm_quad_minus_even_real} and ~\ref{fig:sdm_quad_minus_odd_real} show the reconstructed SDM for these events.
 The imaginary components are all zero within the statistical uncertainty, and therefore are not shown here for brevity.

-The operators $O_{\widetilde{W}}$ and $O_W$ clearly have different signatures in the off-diagonal elements of the quadratic spin density matrix whereas these operators have a degenerate signature in angular decay distributions in the quadratic term \cite{ElFaham:2024uop}.
+The operators $O_{\widetilde{W}}$ and $O_W$ clearly have different signatures in the off-diagonal elements of the quadratic spin density matrix whereas these operators have no discrimination power in angular decay distributions in the quadratic term~\cite{ElFaham:2024uop}.
 This motivated the construction of an observable, based on the spin density matrix, to optimally separate these contributions while retaining sensitivity to the cross-section enhancement from the quadratic component of the SMEFT operators.